Weeekly: 2021: We Play, Play Game: Holiday and Jiyoon's hiatus

 On February 22, local news outlet Sport TV News reported that Weeekly was preparing for a comeback in March with a new album.
 Later that day, the reports were confirmed by Play M Entertainment.
-A image teaser posted on the group's social media accounts announced their third mini album, We Play, would be released on March 17.
+An image teaser posted on the group's social media accounts announced their third mini album, We Play, would be released on March 17.
 On March 17, the mini album, along with its title track "After School", were released.

-On May 28,The group released a single "7Days Tension", in collaboration with South Korean eyewear brand Davich.
+On May 28, the group released a single "7Days Tension", in collaboration with South Korean eyewear brand Davich.

 On July 13, Play M Entertainment confirmed Weeekly was preparing for a comeback, aiming for an early August release.
 On July 15, an image teaser posted across the group's social medias announced their fourth mini album, titled Play Game: Holiday, would be released on August 4.
 On August 1, PlayM Entertainment released a statement announcing that Jiyoon would be going on hiatus temporarily from all activities due to reoccurring stress and anxiety.
 Thus, the group's mini album Play Game : Holiday, will be promoted as six members.
 On August 4, the mini album, along with its title track "Holiday Party" was released.

 On December 14, Play M Entertainment (now going under the name IST Entertainment) announced Jiyoon's return from hiatus starting from December 15 and will continue activities with the group.

 2022: Play Game: Awake and Jiyoon's departure

 On February 28, it was announced that Jiyoon would be taking a hiatus temporarily due to tension and anxiety.

-On February 15, it was announced that Weeekly will be releasing their first single album, "Play Game : Awake", on March 7.
-On February 28, it was announced that Shin Jiyoon will not be participating in the album's promotions due to focusing on treatment and recovery for her anxiety.
-On March 7, The group released their first single album Play Game: Awake featuring "Ven Para" as the lead single.
+On February 15, it was announced that Weeekly will be releasing their first single album, Play Game: Awake on March 7, featuring "Ven Para" as the lead single.
+On February 28, it was announced that Jiyoon will not be participating in the album's promotions due to focusing on treatment and recovery for her anxiety.

 On June 1, IST Entertainment released a statement regarding Jiyoon's departure from the group, which stated that after having discussions with Jiyoon and her family, it was decided it would be best for her to continue receiving treatment in an environment that helps improve her mental health, thus turning Weeekly into a sextet.